-In Spring 2018, I taught two versions of a U.S. politics elective course at JGU: an introductory version aimed at undergraduates, and a more advanced version for M.A./Ph.D. students that incorporates a significant methodological component.
+In Spring 2018, I taught two versions of a U.S. politics elective course at JGU: an introductory version aimed at undergraduates, and a more advanced version for M.A./Ph.D. students that incorporated a significant methodological component.

 In Fall 2017, I taught three courses at JGU: an introductory course on Western Political Philosophy for first-year BA students; a seminar on Energy Security for MA and advanced BA students; and a co-taught course with Dr. Upasana Mahanta on Feminist International Relations mainly geared towards fourth- and fifth-year students at the Jindal Global Law School.